IUSCA/bioloop/README-docker.md

 ## Setup

-Requires `docker` and `docker-compose`.
+Requires `docker`.
 Docker desktop should work too.

 Shared volumes are used in `docker-compose.yml` to ensure container `node_modules` are not confused with host level `node_modules`.
 This approach also keeps `node_modules` folders out of the local directory to make it easier to `find` and `grep`.